Engineer Special Brigade: 2nd Engineer Special Brigade

 The 2nd Engineer Special Brigade trained at Cairns with the Australian 9th Division in June and July 1943.
 The 532nd Engineer Boat and Shore Regiment then moved to New Guinea, and landed part of the 9th Division at Red Beach near Lae on 4 September.
 On 22 September, it landed elements of the 9th Division at Scarlet Beach near Finschhafen.
 On 11 October, four Japanese barges attempted to land on Scarlet Beach.
 They were defeated by men of the 532nd Engineer Boat and Shore Regiment, including Private Junior Van Noy, who was posthumously awarded the Medal of Honor.

 Over the next few months, units of the 2nd Engineer Special Brigade participated in the landings at Arawe, Long Island, Saidor, Sio, Los Negros, Talasea, Hollandia, Wakde and Biak.
 On 20 October 1944 it participated in the amphibious assault on Leyte in the Philippines.
 Over the following months it participated in a series of amphibious operations to liberate the Philippines.
 Nine of the 2nd Engineer Special Brigade's units were awarded Presidential Unit Citations.

 The 2nd Engineer Special Brigade arrived back in San Francisco on 16 December 1945, and returned to Fort Ord.
 It later moved to Fort Worden, Washington, where it was stationed when the Korean War broke out in June 1950.

+Korean War

-The brigade moved to Yokohama, Japan, and participated in the landing at Inchon in September 1950.
-Afterwards it operated the ports of Suyong and Ulsan.
-The brigade was redesignated as the 2nd Amphibious Support Brigade on 26 June 1952.
+The brigade moved to Yokohama, The brigade was re-designated as the 2nd Amphibious Support Brigade on 26 June 1952.
 In December 1953 it moved to Camp McGill in Japan, where it was inactivated on 24 June 1955.